cloudflare/cloudflare-docs/content/support/Troubleshooting/General Troubleshooting/Contacting Cloudflare Support.md

 - har, txt, csv, eml, css, html, json, tf

 Cloudflare Support only accepts the WARP diagnostics as compressed files.
-Please do not upload ZIP or RAR files when sharing a HAR files, and please do not share compressed documents like DOCX, XLSX or PPTX.
+Please do not upload ZIP or RAR files when sharing HAR files, and please do not share compressed documents like DOCX, XLSX or PPTX.

 The maximum file size is **20 MB**.
 If you need to share a larger file, please provide a link to the file using Google Drive or a similar sharing platform of your choice.